albertZhangTJ/albertZhangTJ/README.md

 I'm Albert ZHANG Tongjun.
 I am currently a computer science undergraduate junior at National University of Singapore.

-Huge fan of C++ (sorry Linus), but can also code in C, Java, Javascript, Python, Go, and SQL.
+Huge fan of C/C++ (sorry Linus), but also have experience in Java, Javascript, Python, Go, and SQL.

-Specialized in Operating Systems and network.

-Open for any backend, OS, network related part-time (fulltime during summer and winter) job oppotunities.
+Specialized in network, operating system, security, and fuzzing.
+My current work in primarily on fuzzing.

 PS: I'm currently single so ... yeah